Monday - Friday : 9AM - 5PM

 Q. When will my job be finished?

 A. In addition to the time required to print, it depends on how many other jobs are waiting to print.
-We will give you an estimate when you submit your job.
+You will receive e-mail updates throughout the entire process, so please be patient.
+Class assignments receive priority but please do not wait until the last minute to try to print.